gtanvi58/tic-tok-music/README.md

 ### Initial Setup

 ### Database: <br/>
 Register at [MongoDB](https://www.mongodb.com/cloud/atlas/register) and create a cluster in mongoDB Atlas.
-This service is a free nosql database hosted on the cloud.<br/>
+This service is a free nosql database hosted on the cloud.
+Or you can install mongoDB in your PC!<br/>

 ### API access